Whoopee cushion

-A whoopee cushion (also spelled whoopey cushion or whoopie cushion) is a practical joke device, which emulates the sound of flatulence.
+A whoopee cushion (also spelled whoopie cushion) is a practical joke device, which simulates the sound of flatulence when sat on.

 History and modern usage

 Records of a whoopee cushion date back to the 10th-century Aghlabid emir of Ifriqiya, Ziyadat Allah III.
 He is said to have enjoyed hiding inflated animal bladders under the cushions of his palace for unsuspecting guests to sit on.

 The modern rubber whoopee cushion was invented in the 1930s by the JEM Rubber Co. of Toronto, Ontario, Canada, by employees who were experimenting with scrap sheets of rubber.
 The company's owner approached Samuel Sorenson Adams, inventor of numerous practical jokes and owner of S.S.
-Adams Co., with the newly invented item; however, Adams thought that it was "too vulgar" and would never sell.
-JEM then offered the idea to the Johnson Smith Company, which sold it with great success.
+Adams Co., with the newly invented item.
+Adams considered it "indelicate" and declined an offer to distribute it.
+JEM then offered the idea to the Sawyer P. Lawrence Company, which sold it with great success.
 Adams later released its own version, calling it the Razzberry Cushion.